amit-raut/Onn.-4k-Streaming-Box-Rooting-and-Remote-Button-Remapping/README.md

 <b>The content in this blog post is for educational purposes only.
 Use the content as per the regulations.</b>

 We will use following steps to setup `Onn.
 4k Streaming box`.
-All the scripts mentioned in this post can be found on my Github repo -> [Onn.
+All the scripts mentioned in this post can be found on my GitHub repo -> [Onn.
 4k Streaming Box Rooting and Remote Button Remapping](https://github.com/amit-raut/Onn.-4k-Streaming-Box-Rooting-and-Remote-Button-Remapping)

-### Step 1: Perform initial setup with upgrade and Google signin
+### Step 1: Perform initial setup with upgrade and Google sign-ng

 Configure the Onn.
-4k streaming device normally to setup remote and the initial Google signin.
+4k streaming device normally to setup remote and the initial Google sign-in.

 ### Step 2: Enable Developer Option and USB debugging